johnwesleyquintero/scalesmart/docs/academy/academy_enhancement_plan.md

 **Phase 1: Content Fetching and Metadata Standardization (Estimated Time: 1 week)**

+- **Description:** This phase focuses on fetching MDX content dynamically and standardizing the metadata format.
+The `/api/academy-courses` endpoint fetches MDX files from the `src/app/content/academy` directory, parses the metadata using `gray-matter`, and returns the data as a JSON response.
+The standardized metadata format includes required fields such as title, description, and modules, as well as optional fields.
+- **Steps:**
+  1.  **Content Fetching:**
-- **Step 1.1:** Implement dynamic MDX content fetching using Next.js dynamic routes.
-This will involve modifying the `/academy/[slug]/page.tsx` file to fetch MDX files based on the slug.
+      - Implement dynamic MDX content fetching using Next.js dynamic routes.
+The `/api/academy-courses` endpoint fetches MDX files from the `src/app/content/academy` directory.
-- **Step 1.2:** Use a library like `mdx-bundler` or `gray-matter` to parse the MDX files and extract the metadata.
+      - Use `gray-matter` to parse the MDX files and extract the metadata.
+  2.  **Metadata Standardization:**
-- **Step 1.3:** Define a standardized metadata format for the MDX files, including title, description, duration, level, category, tags, and author.
+      - Define a standardized metadata format for the MDX files, including required fields such as title, description, and modules, as well as optional fields.
-- **Step 1.4:** Update the existing MDX files in `src/app/content/academy` to conform to the new metadata format.
+      - Update the existing MDX files in `src/app/content/academy` to conform to the new metadata format.

 **Phase 2: Caching Mechanism (Estimated Time: 3 days)**

+- **Description:** This phase focuses on implementing a caching mechanism for the MDX content.
+The `Cache-Control` header is used to implement a caching mechanism for the MDX content.
+- **Steps:**
-- **Step 2.1:** Implement a caching mechanism for the MDX content using Next.js' built-in caching features or a dedicated caching library like `Vercel Cache`.
+  - Implement a caching mechanism for the MDX content using the `Cache-Control` header in the `/api/academy-courses` endpoint.
-- **Step 2.2:** Configure the cache to invalidate when the MDX files are updated.
+  - Configure the cache to invalidate when the MDX files are updated.

-**Phase 3: Feature Integration (Estimated Time: 2 weeks)**

-- **Step 3.1:** Implement search functionality using a library like `fuse.js` or `algolia`.
-The search index will be stored in IndexedDB.
-- **Step 3.2:** Implement filtering functionality based on category, level, and tags.
-- **Step 3.3:** Implement progress tracking using IndexedDB to store the user's progress for each module.
-- **Step 3.4:** Update the UI to display the search, filtering, and progress tracking features.

-**Phase 4: UI/UX Optimization (Estimated Time: 1 week)**
+**Phase 3: UI/UX Optimization (Estimated Time: 1 week)**

-- **Step 4.1:** Improve the course listing and module navigation using Tailwind CSS and Radix UI components.
-- **Step 4.2:** Add progress indicators and visual feedback to the UI.
-- **Step 4.3:** Ensure mobile responsiveness and accessibility by using responsive design principles and ARIA attributes.

 ## 4. Technologies and Libraries